OlivierLD/oliv-ai/JupyterNotebooks/deep.learning.crash.course/README.md

 How can a neuron deal with such an object?

 > Note: For images manipulation, we will be also using `OpenCV`.
 There are some [OpenCV resources](../../opencv) in this repo, in Java and Python.
+> You may need to build the `OpenCV` binaries for your system (explained in the link above).

 #### Preparing the data
 Data preparation is this process that reshapes the input data so they're easier to ingest by the network.